tomcam/postgres/docs/README.md

 even though if database lives on the cloud.
 You can do some of them through a visual user interface, but that's not covered here.
-Knowing how to perform these operations on the command line means you can script them, and scripting means you can automate tests, error checking, and so on.
+Knowing how to perform these operations on the command line means you can script them, and scripting means you can automate tests, check errors, and do data entry on the command line.

 This section isn't a full cheat sheet for `psql`.
 It covers the most common operations and shows them roughly in sequence,